CV for Vianney Shiel

 In 1989, Vianney was seconded from RMIT to the Australian Electronics Development Centre (AEDC) as one of the founding staff members.
 Subsequently, he joined the staff full time and, for over nine years was responsible for the development and teaching of special short courses for industry in the areas of manufacture and design using SMT, Statistical Process Control applied to electronic manufacture and printed circuit board manufacture, electromagnetic interference and compatibility, electrostatic discharge prevention, electromagnetic radiation measurement to AS2772 and assisted with many of the quality courses that were run by the AEDC.

-Between 1991 and 1998, through the sponsorship arrangements between the industry and the AEDC, he visited some 50 manufacturing sites around the world.
-In Japan he visited NEC headquarters and one of their manufacturing sites, Mitsubishi Electric, Japan Airlines Maintenance Base and Isusu Motors.
-In Sweden he visited six of Ericssons manufacturing plants; in Germany, Siemens headquarters, one of their most advanced technology manufacturing plants and one of their training centres.
-In the United States he visited the IBM sites at Austin, Fishkill, Burlington and Charlotte; the Hewlett-Packard sites at Loveland, Fort Collins, Greeley, Sunnyvale and Palo Alto headquarters; Motorola headquarters in Schumburg and Motorola Codex in Boston; Solectron in Milpitas and the Naval Weapons Research Centre in Indianapolis.
+Between 1991 and 1998, through the sponsorship arrangements between the industry and the AEDC, he visited some 50 manufacturing sites around the world, including Japan Airlines, Isusu Motors, Mitsubishi Electric and NEC in Japan, Ericssons in Sweden and Siemens in Germany.
+In the United States he visited several IBM and Hewlett-Packard plants as well as Motorola, Motorola Codex, Solectron and the Naval Weapons Research Centre in Indianapolis.
 He has also visited a number of organisations in New Zealand and Malaysia.

 He regularly attended the Surface Mount International Conference in San Jose, California where he has co-chaired several sessions and, in 1995, presented a one day workshop as part of the Conference.
 This workshop on SMT Manufacturing Process Control was attended by 65 people.
-He has been on the Executive of the Surface Mount and Circuit Board Association from its inception and has held the positions of Vice-President and President.
+He was on the Executive of the Surface Mount and Circuit Board Association from its inception until 1997 and held the positions of Vice-President and President.

 Vianney taught courses for the AEDC in all capital cities in Australia, in New Zealand, Malaysia and the USA.

 In particular, in 1998, Vianney taught two courses at Nepcon West in Anaheim, USA, on ESD Damage Prevention and the A-Z of PCB Manufacture.
-He also presented a paper at the conference on “Where does quality really start in manufacturing?”.
-Later that year, he presented a one day workshop at Surface Mount International on “Practical SPC for SMT Manufacturing”.
-During the SMI Conference period he co-chaired some of the conference sessions and attended the meetings of the Surface Mount Council, of which he is a liason member.
-However, a large amount of his time in 1998 was spent undertaking the training needs analysis for the maintenance staff of the Jindalee Over the Horizon Radar Network.
+He also presented a paper at the conference on "Where does quality really start in manufacturing?".
+Later that year, he presented a one day workshop at Surface Mount International on "Practical SPC for SMT Manufacturing".
+During the SMI Conference period he attended the meetings of the Surface Mount Council, of which he was a liaison member.
+However, a large amount of his time in 1998 was spent undertaking the training needs analysis for the maintenance staff of the Jindalee Over the Horizon Radar Network (JORN).

-For thirty years he has run his own small electronic design and manufacturing organisation which specialises in small run production in the areas of industrial control, smoke detector alarm systems and medical electronics, commencing originally with the manufacture of thousands of bare printed circuit boards.
-He is a member of the Institution of Engineers (Australia) and a senior member of the Institute of Radio and Electronic Engineers.
+Since 1969 he has run his own small electronic design and manufacturing organisation, Airtronic Circuits, which specialises in small run production in the areas of industrial control, smoke detector alarm systems and medical electronics, commencing originally with the manufacture of thousands of bare printed circuit boards (PCBs).

-Since the closure of the AEDC in late 1998, he has expanded his own business and provides services to the industry which include inhouse training and expert consulting on manufacture and design using SMT, PCB manufacture and use, Statistical Process Control applied to electronic manufacture and printed circuit board manufacture, electromagnetic interference and compatibility (EMC), electrostatic discharge prevention, electromagnetic radiation measurement to AS2772; manufacturing and design problem solving in the above areas; ESD and Process Audits; Process evaluations; Design for Manufacturability evaluations; project management and CDROM and Internet production.
+Since the closure of the AEDC in late 1998, he has expanded his own business, providing services to the industry which include inhouse training and expert consulting on manufacture and design using SMT, PCB manufacture and use, Statistical Process Control applied to electronic manufacture and printed circuit board manufacture, electromagnetic interference and compatibility (EMC), electrostatic discharge prevention, electromagnetic radiation measurement to AS2772; manufacturing and design problem solving in the above areas; ESD and Process Audits; Process evaluations; Design for manufacturability evaluations; project management and CDROM and Internet production.

 In his travels around Australia and overseas he has visited many printed board manufacturing plants including Hadco, Screencraft, Morris Productions, Precision Circuits and a number of IBM and HP plants which have subsequently been sold off to other parties.